influencer affiliation master agreement terms

 - Agency reserves the right to make payments (at Agency’s cost for standard transaction fees) through online vendor (e.g. PayPal), ACH, EFT, wire transfer, or other electronic means.
 Influencer is solely responsible for providing and maintaining payment instructions.
 Any failure by Influencer to provide accurate payment instructions may result in delayed payment.
 Furthermore, if Agency makes a payment to an incorrect account due to Influencer’s failure to provide and update accurate payment instructions, and Agency is unable to recover the amount of such payment, Agency shall be deemed to have made such payment in full to Influencer, and Agency shall have no further obligation to Influencer with respect to such payment or amount.

-- In the event Agency makes a deposit, advance, Qualifying Purchase Reimbursement, or any other payment in connection with a Statement of Work that is not fully or properly performed by Influencer, Agency may recover or recoup such amounts through payment channels and/or offset future payments (whether under the same or a different Statement of Work.
+- In the event Agency makes a deposit, advance, Qualifying Purchase Reimbursement, or any other payment in error or in connection with a Statement of Work that is not fully or properly performed by Influencer: (i) Agency may recover or recoup such amounts through payment channels and/or offset future payments (whether under the same or a different Statement of Work); and/or (ii) Influencer shall promptly remit to Agency deposit, advance, or reimbursing payment promptly upon demand by Agency.

 - The failure (for any reason) of Influencer to claim or demand payment within 180 days of completing Services shall result in Influencer automatically forfeiting any and all rights, title, and interests to any payment for such Services.